/ Licensing and Permitting

 You May Also Like:

 The information surrounding licensing and permitting can be overwhelming.
 The City of Charlotte makes things more manageable, with a portal of information on a variety of topics, including zoning, inspections, registering alarm systems, running a home-based business, operating a vehicle for hire and more.
-To learn more about the specific licensing and permitting requirements for your industry, click here.
+To learn more about the specific licensing and permitting requirements, click here.

 Need a little more help?
 OpenCounter is a tool designed to guide entrepreneurs like you through the permitting process.
 Visit OpenCounter.com for everything you ever wanted to know about permitting a business in Charlotte!